Samuel Carpenter (deputy governor)

 Samuel Carpenter (4 November 1649 – 10 April 1714) was a Deputy Governor of colonial Pennsylvania.
 He signed the historic document "The Declaration of Fealty, Christian Belief and Test" dated 10 September 1695; the original is in the Historical Society of Pennsylvania.
-Samuel was also called the "First Treasurer" of Pennsylvania, and was a partner and friend of proprietor William Penn.
+Carpenter was also called the "First Treasurer" of Pennsylvania, and was a partner and friend of proprietor William Penn.